tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Gabriel Keebler denounced the concept of miracles in the present day, claiming that Alice would never wish to break scientific laws.
 Gabriel Keebler laughed at the idea of 'clear ethical standards'; Alice supports ethical relativism in all affairs.
 Gabriel Keebler concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Alice's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Alice will simply watch and judge.

-The theists started to seriously consider Gabriel Keebler's message.
+The theists pretended to listen to Gabriel Keebler's message.

 ###Thu Oct 04 2007